Gramli/Scriper/README.md

 * FileOuput
   * path - path to script output file -> script output will be written there

-### Scripts
+### Use The Scripts
+####Javascript
-* Javascript - if you want to write to output just call log or logf function:
+If you want to write to output just call log or logf function, the functions are defined in C# code.
+For example:
 ```js
 //example of log function
 var someString = 'just some string';